alexdong/hn-rerank/README.md

 - DO use `ruff` for type checking and `pyright` for static type checking.
 - DO break the code into small .py files and use `__main__` block to test each one individually.
-- DO produce `makefile` to run the linter, code and deploy to railway[5].
+- DO produce `Makefile` to run the linter, code and deploy to railway[5].